 ," but Bowie hated the song, so new lyrics were swiftly written for him titled "Peace on Earth."
 Crosby died on October 14th, just five weeks after recording the special.
 In the UK, "The Little Drummer Boy/Peace on Earth" became an unlikely hit five years later, and has been an enduring Christmas classic ever since.

 features Stevie Ray Vaughan

 on guitar.
 Bowie invited Vaughan to play for him after he saw him at a festival a year beforehand.
 Vaughn was also the original guitar player for Bowie's 1983 Serious Moonlight

-tour, but due to conflicts between management he left, and guitarist Earl Slick learned the show in 3 days to replace Vaughn.
+tour, but due to conflicts between management he left, and guitarist Earl Slick learned the show in three days to replace Vaughn.

 Bowie appeared at London's Wembley Stadium on July 13, 1985, as part of Live Aid charity concert.
-Bowie also recorded a cover of "Dancing in the Street
+He also recorded a cover of "Dancing in the Street